The Last Supper is a famous painting by Leonardo Da Vinci.

 Things to know before booking tickets

-You can buy tickets for Last Supper online in advance or offline.
+You can buy tickets for Last Supper online in advance.

 When you book early, you also get your preferred time slot.